RyanCCollins/techrapport.github.io/_posts/2015-10-14-popover-views-on-iphone.md

 Next, select your newly created Segue by clicking the arrow that just appeared between the Main View and the Font View and set the StoryBoard Identifier in the Attributes Inspector to: "fontPopoverSegue".
 You don't need to change anything else here, but I suggest you play around with the various settings.
 ![Screen Shot 2015-10-14 at 4.43.52 PM.png]({{site.baseurl}}/_posts/Screen Shot 2015-10-14 at 4.43.52 PM.png)

-###Setting up the Presenting ViewController
+###Setting up the Presenting View Controller
 Within your main ViewController class file, you will need to do the following:
-1. Make the main view controller the UIPopoverPresentationControllerDelegate
+1. Make the main view controller folow the UIPopoverPresentationControllerDelegate protocol
 2. Implement a Popover Delegate function
 3. Override the prepareForSegue function of the presenting View Controller.

 Let's take a look at how I've done this.

-First, after the class definition's Parent Class name insert a comma followed by: UIPopoverPresentationViewControllerDelegate as shown below (note: for brevity, I have removed all of the other delegates/protocols from the class definition):
+First, after the class definition's Parent Class name insert a comma followed by: [UIPopoverPresentationViewControllerDelegate](https://developer.apple.com/library/prerelease/ios/documentation/UIKit/Reference/UIPopoverPresentationControllerDelegate_protocol/index.html) as shown below (note: for brevity, I have removed all of the other delegates/protocols from the class definition):
 ---Swift---
 class MemeEditorViewController: UIViewController, UIPopoverPresentationControllerDelegate {
 ---Swift---

 Next, add the function below somewhere within your presenting view controller's class:
-'''
+'''swift
     //# -- Mark: Popover delegate func
     func adaptivePresentationStyleForPresentationController(controller: UIPresentationController) - UIModalPresentationStyle {
         >return UIModalPresentationStyle.None
     }
 '''
-The reason we implement this function is because we implemented the UIPopoverPresentationControllerDelegate and this function must return UIModalPresentationStyle.None in order for our view to be presented in a Popover View.
+The reason we implement this function is because we implemented the [UIPopoverPresentationControllerDelegate](https://developer.apple.com/library/prerelease/ios/documentation/UIKit/Reference/UIPopoverPresentationControllerDelegate_protocol/index.html) and this function must return UIModalPresentationStyle.None in order for our view to be presented in a Popover View.
+There are other optional protocol methods, which you should read about in [Apple's Documention](https://developer.apple.com/library/prerelease/ios/documentation/UIKit/Reference/UIPopoverPresentationControllerDelegate_protocol/index.html).

 This would be the place where we could setup checks to see what size screen the view is being presented on and we could choose to show a done button when the screen is small, or we could have it present modally on certain phones.
 This is important, because our view could show up covering the entire screen and we might not be able to dismiss it, which would be a real pain for the user.

 Finally, we must override the prepareForSegue method in order to check for when the Segue is called.
 Within this method, we can set the presentation style, set the delegate and pass any data that needs to be passed.
 ,,,swift
     override func prepareForSegue(segue: UIStoryboardSegue, sender: AnyObject?) {
+        //Check for the fontPopoverSegue
         if segue.identifier == "fontPopoverSegue" {

             //-Set the Type of the Destination View Controller